Little Woods, Louisiana

 Little Woods (Le Petit Bois) was historically an unincorporated community on the shoreline of Lake Pontchartrain.
-The name in French, "La Petite Bois" or The Little Woods can be found on the 1883 Lafon-Alphonse Michoud Map drafted by civil-engineer George N. Grandjean.
+The name in French, "Le Petit Bois" or The Little Woods can be found on the 1883 Lafon-Alphonse Michoud Map drafted by civil-engineer George N. Grandjean.
 "Little Woods", as a place designation that continues in local use.
 Little Woods also directly relates to the treed hammocks that were high Chénier ridges bordered by water and wetlands.

 Geological formation

 During the late Pleistocene or early Post-Pleistocene age, deltaic processes formed the beaches on the southshore of Lake Pontchartrain.
 Due to restricted flow resulting from the Pine Island trend, a series of 4600-year old barrier islands were formed.
 The discoveries of the Pine Island Beach Trend were compiled by Saucier (1963).
 Previously, Rowett (1957) identified 87 species of mollusks here.
 He also established that there was a molluscan assemblage indicative of the conditions of deposition found on the shallow continental shelf described by Parker (1956).